danielboendergaard/phantom-pdf/README.md

 ### Installation

+#### For Laravel 5.5 the package supports auto discovery and don't need any configuration.

-For Laravel 4, use the 0.10.0 branch
+For Laravel 4, use the 0.10.0 branch.

 Add `LaravelServiceProvider` in the `providers` array in `config/app.php`
 ```php